sbb-design-systems/lyne-components/src/components/sbb-tag-group/readme.md

 ## Exclusive selection

 If you like a custom behavior, like an exclusive selection, you have to implement it yourself by unchecking all other tags than the selected one programmatically.
+To achieve a closer accessibility experience to the radio button, you could set the `accessibility-label="Option 1 of 4"` accordingly for each `sbb-tag`.
+If you would like to announce more specific messages, you could use an aria-live region and announce directly.

 ## Usage